Configuring SSL for Client-to-Node Connections

 3. Set require_client_auth to true to require two-way host certificate validation.

-The store_type option is deprecated.
+Be aware that the store_type option is deprecated.
 Instead, use keystore_type and truststore_type.

 client_encryption_options: